 - Research thesis of 50,000 to 80,000 words.

-See Figure 1 for an example course structure.
+See below for an example course structure.
 Throughout the candidature journey you will be presenting your research and research progress to AIB’s research community.

 You will be accompanied and supported on your research journey by a supervisory panel including an expert Principal Supervisor who has the primary responsibility for managing the supervision process as well as Associate supervisor(s).
 Regular interaction and communication with the supervisors occurs during the research journey to provide appropriate academic support, monitor progress and performance, and ensure appropriate outcomes.
 Contact will also be encouraged with other research degree candidates through online discussion forums and interactive webinars among others.